HamsterCoder/gulp-knockout-templates/README.md

 # gulp-knockout-templates
-Include external knockout templates when building project with gulp
+Include external knockout templates when building project with gulp.
+Convinient addition to using knockout-amd-helpers.

 ## Disclaimer
 Project is still at it's very early stage.
 Use at your own risk.
 Pull requests and issues are welcome.